kukuu/AGILITY/README.md

 # Digital Transformation

+Mission: Drive digital capability and optimise operational efficiency

-Is the change associated with the application of digital technology.
+Digital Transformation ss the change associated with the application of digital technology.
 However, digital transformation is more than technology.
 It is a mindset shift.
 It is the adoption of new ways of working and ultimately it is the marrying of people and process to gain a competitive advantage.

 When planning for digital transformation, organizations must factor the cultural changes they'll confront as workers and organizational leaders adjust to adopting and relying on unfamiliar technologies.